-The Council of Ministers are elected by the citizens of state in the general elections held after every five years.
-The MLA`s or the Members of the Legislative Assembly unanimously choose their leader as the Chief Minister of the State.
-The Chief Minister then assigns the portfolios to the various members who form the Council of Members.
-The other elected members are appointed as the Minister of State.
+The Council of Ministers of India comprises of the Ministers of important departments and the Ministers of State.
+The Council of Ministers is elected by the citizens of the state in the general elections held after every 5 years.
+The Members of Legislative Assembly (MLA) unanimously choose their leader as the Chief Minister of the state.
+The Chief Minister then assigns the portfolios to the various members of the Council.
+Other elected members are appointed as the Ministers of State.

 As the Parliament, the states also have state assemblies.
 The legislature of the state consists of the Governor and the Legislative Assemblies.
 According to the Constitution, the Legislative Assembly of a state shall consist of not more than 500 and not less than 60 members, who are chosen by direct election from the territorial constituencies.
 The Legislative Assemblies function for a period of 5 years.
 In India, few states possess bicameral legislature, that is, there is existence of two houses such as the Legislative Assembly and the Legislative Council.
 There are certain states like Jammu and Kashmir, Uttar Pradesh, Bihar, Andhra Pradesh, Telangana, Maharashtra and Karnataka that have Legislative Councils.
 Whereas other states of India are unicameral in nature.
 In a unicameral state, only one house exists, that is, the Legislative Assembly.

 Powers of State Governments in India